Orbita3d Python bindings

 Install poulpe_ethercat_controller (optional)

-python binding as well (regardless if installing orbita3d with pip or from source).
+We also suggest you to install the poulpe_ethercat_controller python binding as well (regardless if installing orbita3d with pip or from source).
 THis package will allow you to start the EtherCAT master from python.

 You can install it by running: